🎨 The Scenario

 Task 2a

 Mark all three vertices geometrically.
-Draw the triangle.

 Task 2b

-Write in polar form.
+Write the vertices.
 Build the formula.

-Write each vertex as \(\cos\theta+i\sin\theta\).
-Find a formula for the argument of the \(k\)-th vertex \((k=0,1,2)\).
+Write each vertex in polar form.
+Find the formula for the argument of the \(k\)-th vertex \((k=0,1,2)\).

 Task 2c